juju-solutions/interface-mysql-root/README.md

 # Overview

-This interface layer handles the communication with MySQL via the `mysql` interface protocol.
+This interface layer handles the communication with MySQL via the `mysql-root` interface protocol.

 # Usage